-Noninterest expense for 2015 increased \$914 thousand, or 8%, to \$12.9 million compared with \$12.0 million in 2014 primarily due to increases in Farm Credit Insurance Fund premiums and other noninterest expense.
-The Insurance Fund premium increased \$150 thousand to \$918 thousand due to an increase in the premium rate and an increase in loan volume.
-Premium rates were 13 basis points during 2015 compared to 12 basis points in 2014.
-The increase in other noninterest expense was attributable to an increase in purchased services expenses and recording a reserve of \$206 thousand for unfunded commitments in 2015.
-Purchased services expenses increased \$235 thousand or 34% to \$924 thousand in 2015 from \$688 thousand in 2014 as a result of member related attorney fee expenses mainly related to loans in nonaccrual status.
-The establishment of a separate reserve for unfunded commitments is described further in Note 2, "Summary of Significant Accounting Policies".
+Noninterest expense for 2016 increased \$981 thousand, or 8%, to \$13.9 million compared with \$12.9 million in 2015 primarily due to increases in information technology expense, Farm Credit Insurance Fund premiums, and salaries and employee benefits expense.
+The Insurance Fund premium increased \$319 thousand to \$1.2 million due to an increase in the premium rate and an increase in loan volume.
+Premium rates increased to 18 basis points during 2016 compared to 13 basis points during 2015.
+Information technology expense increased \$490 thousand primarily due to a \$322 thousand increase in fees paid to our technology service provider in 2016.
+While the increase in salaries and benefits expense is due to budgeted annual increases for compensation programs approved by the Board.

-Benefit from/Provision for income taxes
+Provision for/Benefit from income taxes

-We recorded a \$652 thousand benefit from income taxes in 2015, compared with a \$10 thousand income tax benefit in 2014, and a \$303 thousand provision for income taxes in 2013.
+We recorded a provision for income taxes of \$828 thousand in 2016, compared with a \$652 thousand benefit from income taxes in 2015, and a \$10 thousand income tax benefit in 2014.
 The fluctuations in our provision are driven primarily by changes in the pre-tax income of our Production Credit Association (PCA), and variability in the deferred tax asset mainly due to fluctuations in the provision for loan losses and nonaccrual income.
-The income tax benefit in 2015 is due to PCA recognizing a pretax loss of \$1.7 million primarily driven by a provision for loan loss from impaired loans.
+The provision for income tax in 2016 is primarily due to the need for a full valuation allowance on our net deferred tax assets under our PCA entity.
 For additional information refer to Note 9, "Income Taxes", of the accompanying financial statements.